 Located right next to Oakland, the city of Berkeley is a lot of things that make it the most wonderful place on earth.
 It’s a university town, a liberal hotbed, and a hippie land with a strong farm-to-table and sustainability culture.
 Berkeley is brimming with things to do (and eat) as well.

-Head to the UC Berkeley campus for a scenic stroll, watch a play at one of the many theaters in the Downtown Arts District, enjoy the many French bakeries dotted throughout the city (my favorite is La Farine), grab brunch at La Note, go boutique shopping on Fourth Street, or go vintage shopping on Telegraph Avenue.
-And that doesn’t even scratch the surface.
+Head to the UC Berkeley campus for a scenic stroll, watch a play at one of the many theaters in the Downtown Arts District, enjoy the many French bakeries dotted throughout the city (my favorite is Fournee), grab brunch at La Note, go boutique shopping on Fourth Street, or go vintage shopping on Telegraph Avenue.
+And that doesn’t even scratch the surface!

-BEST AFFORDABLE PLACES TO EAT IN SAN FRANCISCO, CA
+BEST AFFORDABLE PLACES TO EAT IN SAN FRANCISCO, CALIFORNIA

 Because of its ever-growing food scene, there are so many delicious food joints in San Francisco.
 Certainly too many places to name here!